-The responsibility of settling an estate, often a source of stress is very important.
-As an executor you have been entrusted to carry out the wishes of the deceased as promptly and with as much dignity as possible.
-You can count on us to act quickly and with as much understanding to the feelings of everyone left behind.
+Settling an estate is an important and sometimes stressful job.
+As an executor you have been entrusted to carry out the wishes of the departed as quickly and respectfully as possible.
+You can count on us to act quickly and with as much sympathy to the feelings of everyone involved.

 Attorneys and accountants count on our ethics when calculating real estate values for estates, divorces, or other disputes requiring a cost being placed on real property.
-Sometimes, everyone involved will have their own ideas of how the appraisal process should work; however, our experience of the estate process will undoubtedly satisfy all parties involved.
-In our company, we are used to dealing with law offices in composing appraisal reports that meet their demands.
+Sometimes, everyone involved will have differing expectations of how the appraisal process should work; however, our understanding of the estate process will undoubtedly satisfy all parties involved.
+In our company, we are accustomed to interacting with law offices in assembling appraisals that transcend their needs.

-Contact us as soon as possible to discuss your specific estate appraisal requirements and how we can put our business acumen to work for you.
+Contact us promptly to discuss your individual estate appraisal demands and how we can put our experience to work for you.

-Settling an estate commonly depends on an appraisal to suggest fair market value for the property involved.
-We know that in times like this, even thinking about an appraisal report is the furthest thought from your mind.
+Commonly, settling an estate requires an irrefutable appraisal report to suggest fair market value for the home to the satisfaction of the parties involved.
+It's understandable that ordering getting an appraisal is the farthest thought from your mind.
 Because of this, often there are times that the date of an appraisal report differs from the time of death.
 Anderson Appraisal, LLC assures that our staff are knowledgeable about the procedures and requirements needed by revenue services to perform a retroactive appraisal with an effective date and fair market value estimate matching the date of death.
-The ethical obligations listed within the Uniform Standards of Professional Appraisal Practice (USPAP) binds our appraisers to confidentiality, guaranteeing the fullest degree of discretion for all parties involved.
+The ethical obligations explained within the Uniform Standards of Professional Appraisal Practice (USPAP) conforms our staff to confidentiality, ensuring the strongest degree of discretion for you.

-An exhaustive report showing the appraiser's opinion of value is required to support the methods the appraiser used to come to his conclusions.
+An accurate report showing the appraiser's opinion of value is important to back the methods the appraiser used to come to his conclusions.
 Such a report will definitely demonstrate to the TX agencies that the numbers used are well-founded and substantiated.